wtavi00/mcp_server/README.md

 **Security Note:**  Never share your API keys or commit them to public repositories.
 Be cautious when passing secrets as environment variables, especially in shared or production environments.

 **For more advanced Docker usage:**  See the [official Docker documentation](https://docs.docker.com/).

+## 4. API Key Configuration for Live Trading

+This MCP server connects to Alpaca's **paper trading API** by default for safe testing.
+To enable **live trading with real funds**, update the following configuration files: